 - Standard steering only.
-No steering assist or quickeners.
+Steering assist or quickeners allowed.
 Power steering recommended.

 - FUEL CELLS

 - Fuel cells mandatory.
-Rollover valve recommended on vent tube.
+Rollover valve required on vent tube.
 If you purchase new fuel cell make sure it has a rollover valve on vent tube

 - Must be installed in trunk and equipped with a steel firewall between driver and tank.